patst/alexa-skills-kit-for-go/README.md

 Unfortunately Amazon does only provide a Alexa SDK for building skills with Java and NodeJS.

-As a Go learner I tried to implement a Alexa Skill for the new gadget buttons and failed because the Java SDK was not up-do-date and I don't like Javascript.
+I tried to implement a Alexa Skill for the new gadget buttons and failed because the Java SDK was not up-do-date and I don't like Javascript.
 There is another great project by mikeflynn on Github called [go-alexa](https://github.com/mikeflynn/go-alexa).
-To understand Go better and learn I tried to make another implementation providing the GameEngine and Gadget Controller interfaces.
+To understand and learn Go I tried to make another implementation providing the GameEngine and Gadget Controller interfaces.

 ## Examples